 Green Climate Fund

 The Green Climate Fund is a US$10.3 billion fund that aims to be the world’s leading multilateral funding for addressing climate change in developing countries.
 Australia has pledged $200 million over four years to the Green Climate Fund (GCF) to support developing countries to grow their economies in a sustainable way and help them adapt to climate change.
-Australia was elected Co-Chair of the GCF Board for 2016, alongside South Africa, in late 2015.
 The GCF will leverage private sector investment and support a range of emission reduction and adaptation projects with broader economic and environmental benefits.
 Australia is an active member of the GCF Board and uses its seat to advocate the interests of our region, and to promote effective governance.
+Australia was Co-chair of the GCF Board throughout 2016 and 2017.

 More information on how Australia is working with other countries to share direct, practical approaches to tackling climate change.